pentaho-jrice/jrice-hadoop-apache/wiki/customize-environment.md

 ## What can you Customize?

-Synced folders.
-Folders that are shared between your host desktop and your VM.
+You can customize a few things.
+But the most important right now are synced folders.
+These are folders that are shared between your host desktop and your VM.

 This project defines a few standard synced folders.
 You can point them to your existing directories